Workflows

 Create or Update Form

 The Create/ Update Form action generates a new form or updates an existing form when the rule triggers are met.
-This action must be paired with an Asset Property Comparison or Asset Attribute Comparison trigger.
+This action must be paired with an Asset Detail Item Comparison, Asset Attribute Comparison, or Evaluation Detail Item Comparison trigger.

 • Action Type*: The type of action to perform.
 Select “Create/Update Form”.